Next.js

 However, If you've ever found yourself digging through console logs in production, struggling to pinpoint errors, or wishing you had more insight into how users interact with your app, you know the pain.

-At Arcjet, we already have structured logging for our Go backend.
+At Arcjet where we're building a developer-first approach to security, we already have structured logging for our Go backend.
 Piped into Datadog, it’s easy to search for a specific user or trace ID because each log line has various attributes attached, including the user ID.
 We wanted to do the same with our web app, so we spent some time switching Next.js to structured JSON logging.

 In this post, we'll walk you through implementing structured logging in Next.js.